carloselpapa10/mainclass/2. Docker Sample/README.md

 Maven
 Swagger UI

 Note: this development is based on the first sample (i.e. 1.
-Microservices Architecture - Sample).
+Sample).
 The image architecture.jpg shows the relations between the services.

 Building and Running